World's markets brace for Wednesday's leap second

 "We have sought and received assurances from Amadeus that they have taken action to make sure that the same problem cannot happen again, and we’re confident that there won’t be any impact on Qantas operations on this occasion."

-(Additional reporting by Siva Govindasamy in Singapore; Sarah McFarlane in London; Editing by Raju Gopalakrishnan and Crispian Balmer)
+(Additional reporting by Siva Govindasamy in Singapore; Sarah McFarlane in London; Editing by Raju Gopalakrishnan)